openrewrite/rewrite/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/org.openrewrite/rewrite-java.svg)](https://mvnrepository.com/artifact/org.openrewrite/rewrite-java)
 [![Revved up by Gradle Enterprise](https://img.shields.io/badge/Revved%20up%20by-Gradle%20Enterprise-06A0CE?logo=Gradle&labelColor=02303A)](https://ge.openrewrite.org/scans)

 The OpenRewrite project is a mass source code refactoring ecosystem.
 Reduce 1000s of hours of static code analysis fixes to minutes.
 Turn a four month migration project into four hours of work.
 Patch security vulnerabilities across 100s of repositories at once.
-OpenRewrite automates code refactoring and remediation tasks for you, enabling developers to deliver more businesshttps://youtu.be/Mq6bKAeGCz0.
+OpenRewrite automates code refactoring and remediation tasks for you, enabling developers to deliver more business.

 Start with our [quickstart guide](https://docs.openrewrite.org/getting-started/getting-started) and let OpenRewrite start handling the boring parts of software development for you.
 Full documentation available at [docs.openrewrite.org](https://docs.openrewrite.org/).